ALS In-Home Care

 Fortunately, the Fort Myers and Cape Coral area has local resources available that are specific to ALS patients.
 The Lee Health ALS Clinic is a key resource.

-When visiting the Lee Health ALs Clinic, a team of medical professionals individually assesses the ALS patients’ symptoms and provides recommendations for supportive therapies and symptom management techniques.
+When visiting the Lee Health ALS Clinic, a team of medical professionals individually assesses the ALS patients’ symptoms and provides recommendations for supportive therapies and symptom management techniques.

 How can Abby Services help with ALS in-home care?